-The 2024 Modified Project Variant would not change the bicycle parking ratios identified in the approved Transportation Plan; however, based on those established ratios and the revised development scenario, the number of bicycle parking spaces supply would change.
-As shown below in Table 6 (Estimated Minimum Class 1 Bicycle Parking Spaces), the 2024 Modified Project Variant would include a minimum of 3,934 Class 1 bicycle parking spaces (consisting of2,507 spaces at CP and 1,427 spaces at HPS2).
+As with vehicular parking, the 2019 Modified Project Variant would not change the bicycle parking ratios identified in the approved Transportation Plan; however, based on those established ratios and the revised land use program, the number of bicycle parking spaces supply would change.
+As shown below in Table 5 (Estimated Minimum Class 1 Bicycle Parking Spaces), the 2019 Modified Project Variant would include a minimum of 3,934 Class 1 bicycle parking spaces (consisting of 2,148 spaces at CP and 1,787 spaces at HPS2).